hadiab/Reaxy/README.md

 ```

 ### useDispatch
-dispatching an action with `useDispatch` hook
+Dispatching an action with `useDispatch` hook

-First Define an action in the module, it takes state and payload as args

-Mutating the state directly, and the magic of immer.js will create new immutable state
+First Define an action in the module, it takes state and payload as an args, and mutating the state directly, and the magic of immer.js will create new immutable state

 ```js
 const counter = {